Crowd1e/Crowd1e/README.md

-# Hi, I'm Crowd1e aka FD. 👋
+# Hi, I'm Crowd1e aka Furkan Durmaz. 👋

 I'm a third-year **Industrial Engineering** student at **Koç University** (2023–2027), passionate about the intersection of operations research, data science, and real-world manufacturing systems.

-Alongside my studies, I'm co-owner of **Aykan Agro Metal Grup**, an agricultural machinery manufacturer, where I design and build operational tools — from ERP systems to production management workflows.

 ---